google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/vertical_spacing_and_line_height_in_design_systems/content.md

 </figure>
 <figcaption>The web renders text with half-leading above and below the 100% line-height for a font.</figcaption>

-iOS platforms followed suit with same method, and neither the web nor iOS have changed the way they render text to this day.
+iOS platforms followed suit with the same method and neither the web nor iOS have changed the way they render text to this day.
 Android devices, however, mostly render a paragraph clipped to the default line-height for the first and last line.
 Total line-height will still be respected via the `lineSpacingMultiplier` property, so every line of text still has the correct spacing from baseline to baseline.

 <figure>